Patrice Roberts

-In 2006, shortly after Patrice shot into the spotlight she became one of the frontline vocalists and the only female vocalists in the internationally recognized Soca Band, which at that time was known as Xtatik.
-For Patrice her professional career had just begun and she was in full flight.
-It would be a challenging and difficult journey for Patrice but one that she would embrace and make her own when given the opportunity.
-Patrice went on to be named the youngest female Road March winner for her collaboration with Machel Montano titled “Band Of The Year”.
-This achievement would solidify her existence in the Soca world and prove to critics that she was more talent than they expected.
+Patrice Roberts (born 11 April 1986) is a Trinidadian soca singer.
+She is also a second cousin of singer Bunji Garlin.

-Her talent has provided her with opportunities to travel extensively throughout the Caribbean,The USA and Europe with more opportunities still presenting themselves.
+She came to national attention in 2005 with the hit collaboration "The Islands" alongside cousin Bunji Garlin, written by Kernal Roberts and produced by Shawn Noel (Da Mastermind), which was used in promotional commercials by the Ministry of Tourism.

 History

 Patrice Roberts grew up in the fishing village of Toco, Trinidad.
 She attended Toco AC School (Primary School) and Toco Composite Secondary School.
 Her singing career began at the age of eight.
 She has also played the tenor steelpan.

 Achievements

 In her early career, Roberts first won the 1995 Sangre Grande Junior Calypso Monarch competition.
 In 2000, she became a top finalist in the competition, marking her ascent in the calypso arena.
 In the year 2001, she became the National Soca Monarch, the National Library Calypso Monarch and the National Junior Calypso Monarch.
 She again won the National Junior Calypso Monarch in 2002.
 Other achievements include Toco Personality Winner 2000 and U.N.D.P. second-runner up 2001.

 Patrice Roberts has also competed in the International Soca Monarch in Trinidad on several occasions.
 In 2006, she placed second alongside Zan with the track "Always Be" in the "Groovy" category.
 Her collaboration with Machel Montano, "Light it Up" placed 4th in the "Power" category in 2007.
 In 2008, she placed second in the "Groovy" category with her song "More Wuk".

 Her greatest achievement so far has been winning the 2006 Road March competition with the song "Band of the Year" sung with Machel Montano.